A. J. Minter: New York Mets

 On January 17, 2025, Minter signed a two-year, $22 million contract with the New York Mets including an opt-out after the 2025 season.
 In 13 appearances for the Mets, he recorded a 1.64 ERA with 14 strikeouts over 11 innings of work.
 On April 26, Minter left a game against the Washington Nationals due to soreness in his triceps.
 On April 29, it was announced that Minter could require season-ending surgery for a left lat strain; he was transferred to the 60-day injured list two days later.

+On May 26, 2026, Minter was activated from the injured list, allowing him to make his return from surgery.
+He made 23 appearances for Minnesota, compiling a 1–1 record and 2.35 ERA with 20 strikeouts over 23 innings of work.

+Minnesota Twins

+On July 31, 2026, Minter was traded to the Minnesota Twins in exchange for minor league infielders Bruin Agbayani and Billy Amick.

+Personal life

+Minter and his wife, Anna, married in December 2025 at The Ritz-Carlton Dallas, Las Colinas.